1. Look put together

 Even if you have the data on your side and can demonstrate a long list of accomplishments, asking for a raise can be an intimidating experience.
-That's why it is so important to practice your sales pitch ahead of time.
+That’s why you’ll want to practice your sales pitch ahead of time.

-The "product" you're pitching is you.
-Practicing what you will say can help a lot, so ask a trusted friend or family member to help you rehearse.
+You can even ask a trusted friend or family member to help you rehearse.

-Have the friend play your boss and give you push-back when you start making your request.
-Brainstorm certain objections the boss might have, and prepare your answers.
-Listen to your friend's input, too — it's helpfu to have a second opinion on your pitch.
+Have your friend play your boss and give you push-back when you start making your request.
+Brainstorm any objections the boss might have and prepare your answers.
+All this will make your pitch even stronger.

 7. Keep it professional

-When the interview is over, thank your supervisor for their time.
+Finally, when the interview is over, thank your supervisor for their time.
 If the response was negative, don't fret.
-Making a polite exit is a good way avoid burning a professional bridge.
+Make a polite exit and avoid burning a professional bridge.

 What to do if it doesn’t go your way